cfernan3/DevOpsProject/MS4-SPECIAL/README.md

 The flow of the appscript is as per the below tree diagram: ![Cloud readiness Flow diagram](https://github.ncsu.edu/rpathur/DevOpsProject/blob/Milestone4/MS4-SPECIAL/Cloud%20readiness%20diagram.jpg)

-The major factors incfluencing the feasibility of migration of the application onto cloud are as follows:
+The major factors deciding the feasibility of migration of the application onto cloud are as follows:
 * **Compute requirement**

 * **Network requirement**